David Laine Intern Program - Find an Intern

-If you are interested is securing an intern for this coming summer or any other time period, a list of candidates will be available soon.
+If you are interested is securing an intern for this coming summer or any other time period, please review this list of candidates.

 What should my company expect from providing an internship?